 Microsoft has a list of all the legacy auth protocols, including quite a bit of capability – Exchange Web Services, MAPI over HTTP, and Offline Address Book, to reference a few.

 In essence, legacy auth is a security risk for many reasons, and organizations should strive to disable using these in the future.
 One of the main risks is that an insecure legacy auth protocol might expose credentials and other secrets.
 The other reason is that legacy auth cannot enforce MFA – and thus, in turn, makes it hard for an organization to embrace proper security policies.
 Users sometimes reuse passwords between different services, which also puts your cloud-based identities at risk if the same password is used elsewhere and gets exposed.

 Detecting if legacy auth is being used

 Depending on your organization, this might produce a long list of sign-ins.
 It’s crucial to go these through and try to identify patterns: Are you seeing just one or two users continuously utilizing legacy auth, or is it more random?
-To make this even easier, click Download > Download CSV from the top-most toolbar, and then select InteractiveSigns_<YYYY-MM-DD-YYYY-MM-DD>, the first on the list.
+To make this even easier, click Download > Download CSV from the top-most toolbar, then select InteractiveSigns_<YYYY-MM-DD-YYYY-MM-DD>, the first on the list.

 We can see that a few users have used an iPhone with iOS to log in via Exchange Web Services using legacy auth.
-Another used has used an Android device, and the accounts are now locked – perhaps due to an incorrect password having been used.
+Another user has used an Android device, and the accounts are now locked – perhaps due to an incorrect password having been used.
 There is one success for SMTP, which is interesting – who needs to use this, and why?